threeify/threeify-glsl-transpiler/README.md

 **threeify-glsl-transpiler** is glsl to JS module transpiler.
 It is part of the threeify ecosystem.

+The purpose of this is to allow one to use raw glsl files in JavaScript in the most easy fashion possible.
+Keeping glsl files as *.glsl files has the benefits that syntax highlighers work out of the box as do linters.
+This allows one to maximize their productivity.

 ## Usage

 Just run it to transform all glsl files from the input directory into the corresponding